Herbal KnowledgeFeb 2, 2022

 The vine is known to attract pollinators like bees and butterflies, especially when its flowers bloom during summer and early fall.
 Wild turkeys like to eat Passionflower tendrils.

-You’ll find Passionflower as a single extract and in products like Anxiety Soother™, Herbs on the Go: Bed Time™ and Relaxing Sleep™.
+You’ll find Passionflower as a single extract and in products like Mind Soother™, Herbs on the Go: Bed Time™ and Relaxing Sleep™.

 Botanical name: Passiflora incarnata